jmlivingston/create-react-app-base/README.md

-# react-base
+# create-react-app-base

 ## Summary

-This project is an opinionated template for future react projects.
+This project is an opinionated template based on create-react-app

-## Technologies

-- React
-- create-react-app 2.0 (Currently Alpha)
-- Bootstrap 4.1 using SASS
-- style-guidist (Note: Using 6.5.3 until the following is fixed - https://github.com/styleguidist/react-styleguidist/issues/987)
-- reactstrap - We wrap these to optimize Bootstrap and provide theming capabilities

 ## Features

 - Theme and themability support
-- Component Style Guide and Documentation (using storybook)
+- Component Style Guide and Documentation
   - Common controls
   - Forms (including inputs)
   - Table